-- Mapping determines one or more "seed" positions (a.k.a "hits") where a read shares a subsequence with the reference - Alignment starts with the seed and determines how read bases are best matched, base-by-base, around the seed - Mapping quality and alignment scores are both reported - High mapping quality ≠ High alignment score - mapping quality describes positioning - reflects the probability that the read is incorrectly mapped to the reported location - is a Phred score: P(mis-mapped) = 10^{-mappingQuality/10} - reflects the complexity/information content of the sequence ("mappability") - alignment score describes fit - reflects the correspondence between the read and the reference sequences
+- Mapping determines one or more "seed" positions (a.k.a "hits") where a read shares a subsequence with the reference - Alignment starts with the seed and determines how read bases are best matched, base-by-base, around the seed - Mapping quality and alignment scores are both reported - High mapping quality ≠ High alignment score - mapping quality describes positioning / sequence uniqueness - indicates the complexity/information content of the sequence ("mappability") - reflects the probability that the read is incorrectly mapped to the reported location - is a Phred score: P(mis-mapped) = 10^{-mappingQuality/10} - alignment score describes fit / match - reflects the correspondence between the read and the reference sequences

-• low mapping quality high mapping quality Read 1 Read 2 • low alignment score high alignment score or ATCGGGAGATCC ATCGGGAGATCC GCGTAGTCTGCC TAATCGGGAGATCCGC...
+• low mapping quality • high mapping quality Read 1 Read 2 high alignment score low alignment score or ATCGGGAGATCC ATCGGGAGATCC GCGTAGTCTGCC TAATCGGGAGATCCGC...
 TTATCGGGAGATCCGC....
 TAGCCTAGTGTGCCGC...
 Reference Sequence